 The Danial Webster Western Beltway (SR 429) is a 23-mile long, limited-access toll road that extends from Interstate 4 in Osceola County to US 441 in Orange County.
 The beltway was initially constructed as a four-lane facility with room for expansion within the existing right-of-way (ROW).
-The Central Florida Expressway Authority (CFX) is now developing design plans to widen the existing roadway in Orange County, specifically between Tilden Road in Winter Garden to north of the SR 414 interchange in Apopka.
+The Central Florida Expressway Authority (CFX) is now developing design plans to widen the existing roadway in Orange County, specifically between Tilden Road in Winter Garden to the north of the SR 414 interchange in Apopka.
 The project includes revisions to the SR 438/Plant Street northbound entry/exit ramps.
 The project study corridor is illustrated in Figure 1: Project Location Map on the following page.

 The objective of this Traffic Noise Study Report is to summarize the traffic noise study conducted for this widening project.
-The analysis identifies the noise sensitive receptors within the study corridor and evaluates the noise levels predicted to occur as a result of the widening project.
-The study corridor consists of three separate CFX projects, referred to in this NSR as corridor segments:
+The analysis identifies the noise sensitive receptors within the study corridor and evaluates the noise levels predicted to occur due to the widening project.
+Sites and communities not specifically identified in Appendix D are not within the project limits or are located too great a distance from the roadway to be impacted; thus, they were not included in the study.The study corridor consists of three separate CFX projects, referred to in this NSR as corridor segments: